 Oberon grunted.
 “You Dhiultadh are increasingly stubborn.
 Your better peers have not had such difficulties, for they are flexible creatures.”

-Yes, his mother had not been a Dhiultadh, but His parent’s marriage had been an unconventional arrangement, a way to strengthen the clan during a time of war, and even that hadn’t worked well.
-Fosch, the firstborn was supposed to be a scion of the earth witch coven, but his father, the clan leader at that time had circumvented the agreement by declaring Fosch the next clan leader, which would subject Fosch’s first century to a rigorous life in training, making Fosch by default unfit for the earth witch clan.
+Yes, his mother had not been a Dhiultadh, but his parent’s marriage had been an unconventional arrangement, a way to strengthen the clan during a time of war, and even that hadn’t worked well.
+Fosch, the firstborn, was supposed to be a scion of the earth witch coven, but his father, the clan leader at that time had circumvented the agreement by declaring Fosch the next clan leader, which would subject Fosch’s first century to a rigorous life in training, making Fosch by default unfit for the earth witch clan.

 A long, bloody feud had followed his father’s declaration, until his mother had produced another scion, Cora; a sister Fosch met only a handful of times and who now ruled over the dwindling coven.
-His parent’s had been the only ‘permitted’ interspecies marriage, and not a single member of the clan protested when his ancestors, arrogant, backward leaders of the clan had decided that any interspecies marital relations would dilute their blood and decreed such thing a blasphemy.
+His parents were the only ‘permitted’ interspecies marriage, and not a single member of the clan protested when his ancestors, arrogant, backward leaders of the clan had decided that any interspecies marital relations would dilute their blood and decreed such thing a blasphemy.
 Of course, at the time of this decree, breeding hadn’t been an issue, but had in fact, been a blessing.
 A lot of his ancestors had more than half a dozen siblings; some even more than a dozen.

 Oberon waved a hand dismissively before placing his hands behind his back.
 “We talk not of the Tristan clan.
 An offspring is my bargaining price, Yoncey Fosch, son of Dhiultadh Bran Fosch.”